Toonami: Latin America

 On December 2, 2002, Cartoon Network premiered the Toonami block, replacing a similarly themed block, Talisman.
 The weekend block of Toonami was then replaced by the premiere of Adult Swim in Latin America on October 7, 2005.
 In 2007, Cartoon Network cut the Toonami block completely from the channel.

 In its substitution, in January 2010 a very similar block was created, which was known as Animaction, and it was broadcast on Wednesdays at midnight.
 This block aired both action and anime programming before being phased out in April 2011.

 Toonami was revived on Cartoon Network in partnership with Crunchyroll beginning on August 31, 2020.
 The revived Toonami block runs every weeknight from 12 a.m. to 1 a.m. local time.
 The block aired for the last time on August 30, 2022, as the partnership has expired after 2 years.

 On April 11, 2022, Warner TV premiered a new programming block similar to Toonami, which is known as Wanimé.

-On August 22, 2023, it was announced that the block would return again as part of a new 24-hour Adult Swim channel, originally was to debut on October 31 of the same year, although that did not happen and instead the channel is airing a similar block like Adult Swim Action, the predecessor of the block in United States.
+On August 22, 2023, it was announced that the block would return again as part of a new 24-hour Adult Swim channel.
+It was originally set to debut on October 31 of the same year, although that did not happen and instead the channel began airing a similar block akin to Adult Swim Action, the predecessor block of the current Toonami in United States.